Everything about Predictive dialing

 A higher dial rate means that the wait time before an agent has a conversation will be lower, but at the same time, the number of calls that can't be answered will be higher.

 Adversus Predictive Dialer configures the current dial rate depending on settings and behavior.

 Specifies the highest dial rate that can be used.
 This ensures that there isn't an unrealistically high number of calls if there have been many vacant agents for some time.

 Decimal Range [-0.5; 0.5], (recommended-0.0).

-This indicates whether the adaptive dial needs to be adjusted upwards or downwards faster.
+It indicates whether the adaptive dial needs to be adjusted upwards or downwards faster.
 A positive value means that the dial-rate is adjusted upwards faster if there are available agents, but in turn, is slower to adjust downwards again if the number of available agents decreases.
 The 0 value indicates that adjusting up and down is just as fast.

 Adaptive Drop Rate Limit:

 It indicates the ratio of how many calls it is acceptable that there are no available agents to take over.
 For example, at 2.0, the system will begin to downgrade the dial rate if, for over 2% of the answered calls, no agent has been available to make a call.

 Specifies how many seconds must pass before a call is ended (dropped) if an agent does not answer the call.